 Kunta Kinte Heritage Festival

 Agricultural Celebrations

 Mother Nature’s bounty is recognized with county fairs throughout almost every county in the state, as well as at the Maryland State Fair in Timonium.
 Harvest festivals galore celebrate the annual crops of peaches, strawberries, apples, pumpkins and even honey at the Maryland State Beekeepers Association’s Annual Maryland Honey Harvest Festival.
-Even wine and beer are recognized at September’s Maryland Wine Festival in Westminster and Baltimore Beer Week.
+Even wine and beer are recognized at September’s Maryland Wine Festival in Westminster and the Baltimore Craft Beer Festival.

+Kunta Kinte Heritage Festival